-Potential changes in the seasonality of CIDs or the length and characteristics of seasons (e.g., changes in growing season length or pollen season) are also important as they may shift the timing of many CIDs with broad implications for sectors and regional stakeholders (Wanders and Wada, 2015; Cassou and Cattiaux, 2016; Hansen and Sato, 2016; Brönnimann et al., 2018; Marelle et al., 2018; Unterberger et al., 2018; Kuriqi et al., 2020).
+Potential changes in the seasonality of CIDs or the length and characteristics of seasons (e.g. changes in growing season length or pollen season) are also important as they may shift the timing of many CIDs with broad implications for sectors and regional stakeholders (Wanders and Wada, 2015; Cassou and Cattiaux, 2016; Hansen and Sato, 2016; Brönnimann et al., 2018; Marelle et al., 2018; Unterberger et al., 2018; Kuriqi et al., 2020).
 Episodic CIDs characterize impact-relevant conditions persisting from short to long time frames but eventually returning to normal conditions.

-In some situations, phenomena causing severe impacts go well beyond a single extreme event or a single climate variable, and can include interaction of climatic conditions, such as sea level rise and storm surge (Wahl et al., 2015), precipitation in combination with strong winds (Martius et al., 2016) or flooding quickly followed by a heatwave (S.S.-Y. Wang et al., 2019; see also Section 10.5.2.4).
-Such
+In some situations, phenomena causing severe impacts go well beyond a single extreme event or a single climate variable, and can include interaction of climatic conditions, such as sea level rise and storm surges (Wahl et al., 2015), precipitation in combination with strong winds (Martius et al., 2016) or flooding quickly followed by a heat wave (Wang et al., 2019c) (see also section 10.5.2.4).
+Such compound events, particularly in context of climate extremes, are assessed in section 11.8.
+A combination of non-extreme climatic impact-drivers in time or space can also lead to severe impacts (Cutter, 2018).